lumina-gov/laws/in_force/acts/economy.md

 2. Recommend investment into State-Owned Enterprises
 3. Recommend investment into cooperative and private enterprises
 4. Recommend general goals of the Government
+5. Create growth goals for all types of enterprises and wages
+6. Create environmental and climate goals

 #### Paragraph 2: Meetings & Deadlines
 1. On 1 January of each year, the Central Planning Committee shall release the 1-Year Economic and Settlement Plan.